pedmiston/studying-word-meanings/presentation.md

 These guitars are a good example.
 I can say the word "guitar" and you don't know which guitar I'm talking about.
 It's unmotivated.
 However, if I play you the sound of one of these guitars, you are pretty likely to be able to identify which one it came from.
 Nonverbal sounds are motivated to refer to a particular source.

 We can think about this as a dimension of sound-picture congruence, basically.
-It's the idea that when I hear a nonverbal sound, I can take a given picture and measure how much the sound looks like it came from the picture, but I can't do that with the word guitar.
+It's the idea that when I hear a nonverbal sound, it has some physical source out there in the world, and we wanted to know whether having a particular source sort of constrained the meaning of the sound even when people where specifically told to treat all guitars as the same, regardless of whether you heard an acoustic or an electric guitar.
 </aside>

 ##